sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Which contacts am I charged for?
 {% endanchor %}

 You will be charged to store all of your contacts, regardless of whether or not some contacts have unsubscribed from one or more campaigns.

-You are **not charged** when sending a campaign to a contact that has been added to the unsubscribe group associated with that campaign.

-You **are charged** when sending emails to address that are invalid, report your campaign as spam, or bounce.
+You are also charged to store any contacts on your subusers' accounts.
+As with your parent account, each subuser can store up to 2,000 contacts for free.

+{% info %}
+Your parent account will be billed for each unique contact, regardless of how many lists or segments that contact appears on.
+However, if there are one or more subusers under a parent account, the parent account will be billed for all unique contacts stored on each account, even if the same contact is stored on multiple accounts.
+{% endinfo %}

+For example, if a SendGrid parent account uploads a contact with the address `johndoe@example.com` and a single subuser of that parent account also uploads a contact for `johndoe@example.com`, then the parent account will be billed twice for that contact.

+Unsubscribed contacts will not consume email credits when you send via Marketing Campaigns, even if those unsubscribed contacts are included in the list or segment you are sending to.

+However, sending campaigns to invalid email addresses, recipients who have marked your emails as spam, or addresses that bounce will still consume email credits from your monthly balance.

 {% anchor h3 %}
 How much does Marketing Campaigns cost?